decryptedlayer/Anubis/README.md

 ## Todo

-**Todo list defining the early items for completion in the early project stage**
+**Todo list defining the items for completion in the early project stage**

 - [x] Research, select components and outline structure
 - [x] Develop individual components